flatironinstitute/figpack/README.md

 ## Examples

-See the `examples/` directory for complete working examples of each view type.
+See the `examples/` directory for working examples of each view type.

 ## Usage Modes

-### Local Development
+### Local-only Mode

 ```python
 view.show(open_in_browser=True)